Happiness (group): 2017–2023: Singles, E.G.family's first tour and disbandment

 During the announcement of E-girls' plan to dissolve at the end of 2020 on December 22, 2019, it was revealed that Happiness would stay as they are and will work with 88rising for global expansion in the future.

 On December 15, 2020, members Yurino and Anna Suda announced they would be leaving LDH, therefore also graduating from Happiness.
 In 2022 members Sayaka, Ruri, Miyuu, and Kaede announced that they were forming the group SG5, or Sailor Guardians 5, with iScream's Rui.
-They have not announced whether they would graduate from Happiness or perform in both groups.
+The members promoted concurrently between the groups.

+On June 5, 2023, LDH announced that Happiness would be disbanding after its last concert on September 26, 2023.
+After the disbandment, Karen Fujii would be dedicating to her individual activities while the remaining members would focus on SG5.
+Before their last concert, the group held fan meetings in four cities of Japan from July to August.
+On September 26, 2023, the group held their last live concert titled Happiness LAST LIVE 2023 "Happiness" in KT Zepp Yokohama and officially disbanded following its conclusion.